-To ensure that the City's fees are reasonable and would not adversely impact needed developments in the City, after the completion of the Nexus Study in Summer 2021, the City executed a professional services agreement with economic consultants CAI.
+To ensure that the City's fees are reasonable and would not adversely impact needed developments in the City, after the completion of the Nexus Study in Summer 2021, the City executed a professional services agreement with Economic consultants Community Attributes,

+Inc., (CAI) on October 7, 2021.
 CAI reviewed the Nexus Study and assisted the City in developing recommendations for adopting appropriate fee levels based on current development feasibility and on maintaining competitive overall development fees compared to surrounding jurisdictions.

-AB 602 recently amended the Mitigation Fee Act to require any nexus study adopted after July 1, 2022 to calculate impact fees on housing developments based on square footage, instead of per unit, of proposed residential development.
-If the Nexus Studyis not adopted by July 1, 2022, the Nexus Study will have to be updated to reflect the AB 602 fee methodology.
-If the Nexus Study is adopted after July 1, 2022, Council would be required to make specific findings to justify not basing residential impact fees per square footage, as AB 602 requires, and justify continuing to charge residential impact fees per unit.
+AB 602 recently amended the Mitigation Fee Act to require any nexus study adopted after July 1, 2022 to calculate impact fees on residential projects based on square footage rather than on a per unit basis.
+If the Nexus Study is not adopted by July 1, 2022, it will have to be updated to reflect the AB 602 fee methodology.
+After July 1, 2022, the Council will be required to make specific findings in order to justify adopting a nexus study that does not calculate impact fees on residential projects based on square footage.